john-baxter/oystercard/README.md

 Done

 ### Step 2
-Create GemFile &c
+Create GemFile etc.

 run "gem list"
-check if 'bundler' is there
+check if 'bundler' is there\
 run bundle init - creates empty gemfile ready for me to add info to.
  - added info as per Kate's research (while I was away) should research this a little myself.\